Boost your income; gain more financial freedom; do the things you want

 As soon as your bet at William Hill has been placed and confirmed, you must now use your lay stake (as shown in your calculator) to place your against bet at Smarkets.

-At Smarkets, just click on your lay odds in the blue box, write the lay stake amount in on your betslip, then click Place Bet and Confirm Bet.
+At Smarkets, just click on your lay odds in the blue box, write the lay stake amount in on your betslip, then click Sell and Confirm Bet.

-Your 3 x £10 free bets are normally credited as soon as you’ve placed your Qualifying Bet.
+Your 2 x £15 free bets are normally credited as soon as you’ve placed your Qualifying Bet.
 They will appear in your betslip.
-Usually they are valid for 30 days.
+They are valid for 30 days.

 We now have to repeat the same process to do our Profit (Free) Bets that we used to do our Qualifying Bet – but with a few small changes…

-We recommend doing each of the three £10 free bets separately on three different teams (from different games) if you can.
+We recommend doing each of the two £15 free bets separately on two different teams (from different games) if you can.

 We need to find bets with higher odds in order to extract a larger profit from each of the free bets.